HW 02 - Build better data

 Getting started

-Go to the info4940-fa24 organization on GitHub.
+Go to the info4940-fa25 organization on GitHub.
 Click on the repo with the prefix hw-02.
-It contains the starter documents you need to complete the homework.
+It contains the starter documents you need to complete the lab.

 - Set your random seed to ensure reproducible results.